Unidata/tds/docs/src/public/userguide/pages/thredds/WcsRef.md

 The dataset can be configured by `datasetRoot` or `datasetScan` as appropriate (see [Basics of Configuration Catalogs](basic_config_catalog.html)).
 They are listed in the resulting THREDDS catalogs as are other datasets.
-`WCS` clients may not be able to directly use the THREDDS catalogs to find the WCS services but the catalogs are useful for users to browse and for separate search services (e.g., OGC catalog services).
+`WCS` clients may not be able to directly use the THREDDS catalogs to find the WCS services, but the catalogs are useful for users to browse and for separate search services (e.g., [OGC catalog services](https://www.ogc.org/standards/cat){:target="_blank"}).

-## Serving Remote Dataset
+## Serving Remote Datasets

 The TDS can also serve remote datasets with the WCS protocol if configured to do so.
 It must be explicitly configured in the `${tds.content.root.path}/thredds/threddsConfig.xml` configuration file.
-This is done by adding an allowRemote element to the WCS element as follows:
+This is done by adding an `allowRemote` element to the WCS element as follows:

 ~~~xml
 <WCS>